actualbudget/docs/docs/advanced/bank-sync/gocardless.md

 ### Create SECRET and KEY for Actual

-1. Create an account with GoCardless - https://bankaccountdata.gocardless.com/overview/
+1. Create an account with GoCardless - https://bankaccountdata.gocardless.com/overview/.
-2. Log into your account dashboard at the same URL and select **Developers->User secrets** from the left side menu
+2. Log into your account dashboard at the same URL and select **Developers->User secrets** from the left side menu.

 ![Screenshot of GoCardless developer portal](/static/img/connecting-your-bank/connecting-your-bank-gocardless-01.png)